Tested deployment models

 Red Hat tests Ansible Automation Platform 2.5 with a defined set of topologies to give you opinionated deployment options.
 Deploy all components of Ansible Automation Platform so that all features and capabilities are available for use without the need to take further action.

-It is possible to install the Ansible Automation Platform on different infrastructure topologies and with different environment configurations.
+It is possible to install Ansible Automation Platform on different infrastructure topologies and with different environment configurations.
 Red Hat does not fully test topologies outside of published reference architectures.
-Use a tested topology for all new deployments.
+Red Hat recommends using a tested topology for all new deployments and provides commercially reasonable support for deployments that meet minimum requirements.

 The following table outlines the different ways to install or deploy Ansible Automation Platform: